Army Job Description 12C Bridge Crewmember

 Bridge crewmembers keep the Army moving forward

-Bridge builders are highly-skilled engineers, and are among the Army's most valued experts.
-There are any number of scenarios where a Bridge Crewmember would need to step in to save the day, whether it's building safe passage for a crossing during a combat operation, or making rough terrain more easily passable for platoons and squads.
+Bridge builders are highly-skilled engineers and are among the Army's most valued experts.
+There is any number of scenarios where a Bridge Crewmember would need to step in to save the day, whether it's building safe passage for a crossing during a combat operation, or making rough terrain more easily passable for platoons and squads.

 If the bridge crewmembers aren't around, in many cases, the Army can't move forward (literally).
 So this role is crucial to keeping the Army going where it needs to.